Path-Check/safeplaces-dct-app/CONTRIBUTING.md

 - A team member will review the pull request, request change or approve and merge into the `develop` branch.

 ## Reviewing Pull Requests

+- If you are using VS Code, use the [GitHub PR extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github), which will allow you to checkout and run anyone's PR with ease.

 - Open the PR on Github.
 At the top of the PR page is a number which identifies it -123 and the name of the author's branch -branch-name.
 Copy down both of these.